akhils0810/GHCareScheduler/README.md

 The application will be available at `http://localhost:5000`

+## Data Storage

+The application uses a file-based storage system with JSON files:

+- `data/caregivers.json`: Stores caregiver information
+- `data/shifts.json`: Stores shift assignments and schedules

+The data directory is automatically created when the application starts.
+You can backup your data by simply copying these JSON files.

 ## Deployment on Render

 1. Create a new account on [Render](https://render.com) if you don't have one